 To have a real-world lower weight vs. sleight of hand on a spreadsheet, I take a larger grease pot at ~3.5 oz that heats four cups of water, and I use my older Coleman F1 that works very well at just under three ounces.
 Call it 7 oz total plus a small isobutane canister.
 Two separate cooking pots, BRS stoves, and fuel canisters would weigh more in total.

-Joan, who is taller than me, needs more padding and sleeps cold, prefers something with a higher R-value with more length for better ground coverage.
+Joan, who is taller than me, needs more padding, sleeps cold, and prefers a higher R-value with more length for better ground coverage.
 The Nemo Tensor makes a sleeping pad that fits her needs well if at 15 oz.
-But because I carry some of the extra weight, Joan can take a heavier but warmer and more comfortable pad that makes her sleeping more enjoyable.
+But because I carry some extra weight, Joan can take a heavier but warmer and more comfortable pad that makes her sleeping more enjoyable.
 Repeating a theme about sharing gear equitably, the overall weight ends up lighter or more effective (and sometimes, both) vs. two separate kits optimized strictly by weight.

 Packs – With the water carries, a bulkier tent vs. my solo tent, and sometimes cold weather or packrafting gear, the ULA Circuit works well as my “Jack of All Trades“ pack.
 This is one case where sharing gear makes me step up in pack size vs. solo kit and no potential weight savings vs. solo.
 But with the company, I keep an excellent trade-off! 🙂

-When on three-season mountain trips and hauling water is not a priority, my CDT works well.
+My CDT works well on three-season mountain trips, and hauling water is not a priority.

 For her part, Joan similarly uses her CDT.
 For larger water carries or cold weather, she’ll use a Gossamer Gear Mariposa.